MAUREEN

 Place the cake in the middle of the oven and set a timer for one hour.
 Test the centre of the cake with a skewer it will most likely require another 15 – 20 minutes.

-Stand the cake on a rack [in the tin] and set a time for 15 minutes.
+Stand the cake on a rack [in the tin] and set a timer for 15 minutes.
 When the timer goes gently turn the cake onto the rack and carefully remove the baking paper.
 Allow to cool completely, wrap in greaseproof paper and store in an airtight container.
 The cake cuts easily with a sharp knife.

 cooks note